enterovirus-phylo/nextclade_d68/README.md

 2. **Dataset Ingest**
    Downloads and processes sequences and metadata from NCBI Virus.
 3. **Phylogenetic Root Inference (optional)**
-   Infers a dataset-specific ancestral root sequence to use as a reference in Nextclade, improving mutation and clade assignments.
+   Infers a dataset-specific ancestral sequence to use as a reference in Nextclade, improving mutation and clade assignments.
 4. **Augur Phylogenetics & Nextclade Preparation**
    Builds trees, prepares multiple sequence alignments, and generates all files required for Nextclade and Auspice.
 5. **Visualization & Analysis**